 Path rename(String n)

 Renames the operand to n and returns the related new path.
-An unqualified name n is interpreted in the context of the respective artefact, e.g., for a file artefact the own path is prepended.
+An unqualified name n is interpreted in the context of the respective artifact, e.g., for a file artifact the own path is prepended.
 In general, qualified names are encouraged if possible.

 Paths can be constructed from a String using the explicit constructor.
-Typically, scripts shall rely on the automatic conversions from String to Path or from Path to FileSystemArtifact.